d-dang/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  Closure is used in the inner function passing the variable name.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  the first part will always be the same, the only thing that changes will be the newRoll number
 c.
 What is the lexical scope of `newRoll`?
+  block/function scope

 ### Task 3 - Stretch Goals